smasher164/swift-cgo-example/README.md

 # swift-cgo-example

+Edit: There is an unoffcial, more convenient, way to call a swift function from C using `@_cdecl`.
+See https://forums.swift.org/t/best-way-to-call-a-swift-function-from-c/9829/2.

+> There’s no official way yet.
+Aside from name mangling, Swift functions use a different calling convention from C. Unofficially, if you’re willing to deal with more than the usual amount of code breakage and compiler bugs, there’s an unofficial attribute @_cdecl that does this:

+See https://github.com/smasher164/swift-cgo-example/issues/2#issuecomment-459900557 for an example.

+---

 This example demonstrates how to use CGO to call Swift code from Go.
 The path looks something like this: